 Some notable home games this season include the opener against Amherst College on Nov.
-15, a non-conference contest against last year's national champion Elmira College (Jan.
-11) and NESCAC weekend series against Middlebury College (Jan.
-31 and Feb.
-1) and Bowdoin College (Feb.
-14 and 15).
+16, a non-conference contest against local rival Utica College on Dec.
+2 and NESCAC weekend series against Trinity College (Jan.
+23-24), Wesleyan University (Feb.
+6-7) and Colby College (Feb.
+21-22).
 Russell Sage Rink -- with a seating capacity of 600 -- was built in 1921 and last renovated in 1993.
 The rink is the second-oldest college ice arena in the nation.
-Hamilton plays Utica College at historic Clinton Arena on Dec.
-6.

-Women's ice hockey has been a varsity program at Hamilton since 1996-97, when the team won 12 games.
+Women's hockey has been a varsity program at Hamilton since 1996-97 when the team won 12 games.
 The Continentals set single-season program records for wins (13) and most goals scored (95) in 2002-03.
-Hamilton appeared in the Division III Top 10 coaches poll for the first time that season.
-The Continentals won a team-record six straight games the following season.
-Hamilton's first postseason victory was a 6-1 win against Amherst in the first round of the 2004 NESCAC championship at Sage Rink.
-Hamilton has appeared in all 12 championships and advanced to the semifinals in 2004, 2005 and 2007.
+Hamilton appeared in the Division III Top 10 coaches poll for the first time that season, and the Continentals won a team-record six straight games the following season.
+The team's first postseason victory was a 6-1 win against Amherst in the first round of the 2004 NESCAC Championship at Sage Rink.
+The Continentals advanced to the conference semifinals in 2004, 2005 and 2007.

 Six players have finished their careers with more than 100 points.
 Zoe Baldwin '06 holds the team record with 136 from 2002 to 2006.
 Baldwin set program records for most goals in a season (30) and a career (91).
 She was a three-time NESCAC all-conference selection and the 2003 rookie of the year.
 Other 100-point scorers include Paula Dady '03 (133), Amy Williams '99 (117), Eden Self '04 (111), Marissa Halligan '05 (109) and Stephanie Miguel '11 (101).

-Miguel received the first All-America award in Hamilton women's ice hockey history in 2009, when she made the second team for the East Region.
-Miguel led the NESCAC with 21 goals and 37 points in 2008-09, and was voted the conference's co-player of the year and named to the all-conference first team.
+Miguel received the first All-America award in Hamilton women's hockey history in 2009 when she made the second team for the East Region.
+Miguel led the NESCAC with 21 goals and 37 points in 2008-09, and was voted the conference's co-player of the year and placed on the all-conference first team.

-The women's ice hockey program is as solid in the classroom as it is on the ice.
-Hazlett, Lang, Williams and Julia Beaty '13 earned spots on the 2012-13 NESCAC Winter All-Academic Team.
+The women's hockey program is as solid in the classroom as it is on the ice.
+Bartlett, Tori Bogen '14, Casey Brown '16, Steph Lang '14 and Julia Williams '14 earned spots on the 2013-14 NESCAC Winter All-Academic Team.
 Meg Shine '10 was elected to the Epsilon chapter of Phi Beta Kappa in 2010.
 Phi Beta Kappa is the oldest and most prestigious honor society in the country.